aniketripathi/SortingAlgorithms/README.md

 # SortingAlgorithms
-C implementation of sorting algorithms
+C implementation of sorting algorithms.

+The library includes basic sorting and searching algorithms.
+They are not well optimized should be used only for educational purpose.
+The inc folder contains the header file sort.inc and the src folder contains the source file sort.c.
+No separate file for searching algorithms.

 Searching Algorithms